Siege of Gaza City: 18 January

 By 18 January, the IDF stated that Hamas had begun to rebuild its armies in the occupied parts of Northern Gaza.
 The IDF had previously stated these armies were stripped of military capabilities but by 18 January the fighting strength of many battalions had been significantly restored.

 February 2024

 10 February

-The IDF announced a division sized clearing operation to deal with Hamas infiltrations into Northern Gaza claiming 120 Palestinian militant deaths and the discovery of an alleged Hamas "data center" underneath the headquarters of the UN Relief and Works Agency for Palestinian Refugees (UNRWA) in addition to weapons inside the headquarters.
-The tunnel displayed to journalists began at a UNRWA school and went under the UNRWA HQ with the IDF claiming the tunnel received power from the UNRWA building.
+The IDF announced a division sized clearing operation to deal with Hamas infiltrations into Northern Gaza saying that 120 Palestinian militant deaths and the discovery of an alleged Hamas "data center" underneath the headquarters of the UN Relief and Works Agency for Palestinian Refugees (UNRWA) in addition to weapons inside the headquarters.
+The tunnel displayed to journalists began at a UNRWA school and went under the UNRWA HQ with the IDF saying the tunnel received power from the UNRWA building.
 UNRWA head Philippe Lazzarini denied that the UNRWA was aware of the tunnel stating that it lacked the expertise and capability to inspect underneath the premises.